 Turn Back the Temperature

 Research shows that cooler temperatures may activate genes that turn white fat into brown fat.
-Remember, the purpose of brown fat is to keep a baby’s body warm.
+Remember, the purpose of this type of fat is to keep a baby’s body warm.
 It appears that adults can reactivate or produce more of it in when exposed to cold temperatures.
 That doesn’t mean you have to go outside in the snow with no coat to get the benefits.
 Dropping the temperature of your work area to 63 degrees F. is low enough to turn on brown fat gene expression.
 Studies show that people who are obese have lower levels of brown fat than their leaner counterparts.
 Plus, a study carried out in Finland found that workers exposed to the cold have more brown fat than leaner people.

 Another reason to exercise?
 Yes!
 When you work out at a moderate intensity or greater, your body releases a chemical called irisin.
 This hormone, named after the Greek messenger, transforms less desirable white fat cells to calorie-burning brown fat ones.
 What’s less clear is how much and how hard you have to exercise to turn up the activity of brown fat.
-The sympathetic, or flight-or-fight portion of your nervous system, is what kicks brown fat production into high gear.
+The sympathetic, or flight-or-fight portion of your nervous system, is what kicks production into high gear.
 Therefore, it makes sense that more intense exercise stimulates the sympathetic nervous system more, it would lead to greater brown fat activation.
 Until we know more, make sure you’re including longer duration aerobic exercise and high-intensity interval training in your routine.

 Get Your ZZZs